manikandtan-ck/PlanParse/README.md

 The classical raster baseline performed best on this fixed raster benchmark and does not require a neural-network runtime dependency.

-### Raster fallback
+### Raster mode - Issues

-The raster-only fallback was also tested separately on clean and realistic rasterized plans.
+The raster-only modee was also tested separately on clean and realistic rasterized plans.

 - A simple clean raster floor plan produced recognizable major walls.
 - Five realistic rasterized construction pages produced many false positives from dimensions, borders, title blocks and other line structures.